pcdslab/PCDSLab.github.io/news/_posts/2026-01-26-Almuqhim-Defense.md

 - Site-robust neuroimaging biomarkers
 - Self-supervised learning applications in brain disorders

 We congratulate Dr. Almuqhim on this major milestone and look forward to his continued impact in AI-driven neuroimaging research.
+He has recently joined the faculty at Imam Mohammad Ibn Saud Islamic University in Saudi Arabia.

 ![Almuqhim's Committee Members](/assets/images/news/almuqhim-defense.jpg)